 When we fail to set boundaries and hold people accountable, we feel used and mistreated.
 This is why we sometimes attack who they are, which is far more hurtful than addressing a behavior or a choice.The aggressive Protagonist crosses other people's boundaries.
 For example (language alert): No doubt Sally had a right to be angry.
 And she was dealing with Harry, so there was no real threat of physical danger.
 In real life though, and by extension our books, a slap like that, with swearing to top it off, could escalate the situation and put Sally in danger.
 (And imagine if Harry had slapped Sally.
 Not cool.)
-Here are two more classic scenes that we all love but should not use as examples for our own protagonists: Hilarious, right?
+Here are two more classic scenes that we all love but should not use as examples for our own protagonists.
+1. Julia and Ray Don: Hilarious, right?
 Not to mention entertaining.
 The problem?
 Julia's rant was filled with things Ray Don could argue with or even just comment on, which could make the challenge of staying at the table and pushing Julia's buttons more appealing.
 The rant creates a game that has the potential to become dangerous.
 And by being insulting, she's crossing his boundaries when all she needs to do is put up her own.
-Again, classic and fabulous.
+2. Dorothy and Stan: Again, classic and fabulous.
 The problem is that a door slam, like Sally's slap, has the potential to escalate the conflict.
 A door slam is aggressive and, as you can see, does not prevent Stan from returning.
-So what should Sally, Julia, and Dorothy have done?
+So how could Sally, Julia, and Dorothy have addressed specific behaviors instead of attacking Harry, Ray Don, and Stan?
 To answer that, let's talk about what assertiveness is.

 The Assertive Protagonist